it-at-m/Praktikumsplaner/docs/documentation/architecture/user_interface/index.md

 ## Loading Animations

 Every time a user has to wait for the completion of a request sent to the backend, a loading animation should be displayed.
 The application distinguishes between two scenarios.
-Retreiving data from the backend and providing data to the backend.
+Retrieving data from the backend and providing data to the backend.
 For the first scenario [skeleton loaders](#skeleton-loader) are used, for the second scenario a [circular loader](#circular-loader) is used.

 ### Skeleton Loader